-Introducing the e-safety policy to pupils
+Introducing the online safety policy to pupils

-E-Safety rules will be posted in all rooms where computers are used and discussed with pupils regularly.
+Online safety rules will be posted in all rooms where computers are used and discussed with pupils regularly.
 Pupils will be informed that network and internet use will be monitored and appropriately followed up.
-A programme of training in e-Safety will be developed, based on the school's Rising Stars Computing Scheme and using materials from CEOP.
+A programme of training in online safety will be developed, based on the school's Rising Stars Computing Scheme and using materials from CEOP.

-E-Safety training will be embedded within the Personal Social and Health Education (PSHE) curriculum and reinforced regularly when children have access to the Internet in school.
+Online safety training will be embedded within the Personal Social and Health Education (PSHE) curriculum and reinforced regularly when children have access to the Internet in school.

-Staff and the e-Safety policy
+Staff and the online safety policy

-All staff will be given the School e-Safety Policy and its importance explained and discussed.
+All staff will be given the School online safety Policy and its importance explained and discussed.
 Staff will be informed that network and Internet traffic can be monitored and traced to the individual user.
 ICT technician will be supervised by senior management and work to clear procedures for reporting issues.
 Staff will always use a child friendly safe search engine when accessing the web with pupils.